openconfig/public/doc/openconfig_style_guide.md

 }
 ```

-YANG requires leaf nodes that are list keys to be direct descendents of the `list`
+YANG requires leaf nodes that are list keys to be direct descendants of the
-statement.
-Since key leaf nodes must also be members of the list data, they will
+`list` statement.
+Since key leaf nodes must also be members of the list data,
-generally reside in a `config` or `state` container (see
+they will generally reside in a `config` or `state` container (see [Modeling
-[Modeling operational state](#modeling-operational-state)).
+operational state](#modeling-operational-state)).
 Hence, the list key leaf
-nodes should be of type `leafref` with a `path` pointing to the corresponding "actual"
+nodes should be of type `leafref` with a `path` pointing to the corresponding
-leaf in the config or state container.
+"actual" leaf in the config or state container.

+List keys must reference a direct child of the `config` or `state` container -
+rather than referencing descendends in the `state` container (structure is not
+allowed within the `config` container by other rules).
+That is to say a key
+`leafref` may have a path of `../state/foo` but is not allowed to have a path
+`../state/counters/foo`.

 ```
 grouping interfaces-config {